Twitter

 Finding the real specials

 Grocery shopping is enough of a chore without having to worry about whether supermarket discounts are the real deal.
-But there are a few simple steps you can take to help keep those costs down:
+The Coles decision is a reminder that you are entitled to clear, honest pricing.

 Take action on dodgy deals with Handle My Complaint